-Prerequisite: permission of instructor.
+3 credits (offered as needed) DA: L2 SI Prerequisites: Permission of the instructor.
 This sophomore/junior level internship affords the business student the opportunity to become acquainted with various work settings.
 Students work off campus in a business related to their vocational interests.